sargalias/old-personal-website/posts/Programming first principles/10. First principle - Principle of least knowledge/Programming first principles - 10. First principle - Principle of least knowledge.md

 E.g. we wanted to rename the `radius` to `diameter` for some reason.

+We would have to change all the functions like `main` which use this property, and also modify the logic in every place to now divide it by 2 (because diameter is 2x the radius).

-Or in a more real example, we have a class where we're storing a list of items.
+How about another example?
+We we have a class where we're storing a collection of items.
 E.g. `this.points = [point1, point2, point3];`.
-What if we wanted to change to a `Set` for performance reasons for example?
+What if we wanted to change to a `Set` for performance reasons, for example?

-All the code that knows about these properties would have to be modified.

-If we change the `radius` to `diameter` we have to change all the functions like `main` which use this property, and also modify the logic in every place to now divide it by 2 (because diameter is 2x the radius).

-Similarly with changing from `Array` to `Set`.
 We would have to make changes in a lot of places to update the methods they are using.

+In short, we would have to modify all code that knows about the properties we're trying to change.

 Of course code that doesn't know about these properties won't be affected at all.